PESwim/ipybuilder/readme.rst

 Use project as a general working reference for me/users/coders to see full working complex code such as logging and unit testing.

-While I'm not completely satisfied with all of the unit testing code, a lot of other unit testing falls very short of completely test a code base.
+While I'm not completely satisfied with the unit testing code, a lot of other unit testing falls very short of completely testing a code base.

 - **ipybuilder fixes several longtime running bugs in the IronPython** **pyc.py complier and then goes on to try and really help users build a**